 Honestly, not much.
 Many writers feel they can’t really call themselves writers if they don’t follow certain writing practices, or if they aren’t published yet.
 But that simply isn’t true.
 You don’t need an elaborate writing routine or a best-selling novel.
 You don’t need to write every single day.
 You don’t need to be prolific.

 You may be surprised at how little it takes to be a real writer.
-There are only two things you need to be a real writer.
-If you are reading this, I know you have those two things.
+There are only two things you really need to be a writer.
+If you are reading this, I already know you have those two things.